dotnet/linker/docs/illink-tasks.md

 ## Usage

-To enable ILLinker set `PublishTrimmed` property to `true` in your project and publish your app as a self-contained.
+To enable ILLinker set `PublishTrimmed` property to `true` in your project and publish your app as self-contained.

 ```
 dotnet publish -r <rid> -c Release -p:PublishTrimmed=true